-Naruto Shippuden Box Set 3 Season One: Original & Uncut is a three DVD set that contains episodes 27 through 39 of Naruto Shippuden.
+Naruto Shippuden Set 3 Season One: Original & Uncut is a three-disc set that contains Episodes 27 through 39 of Naruto Shippuden.
 The first two discs contain four episodes and extras, while the third disc contains five episodes and bonus features.

 English Publisher: VIZ Media

 Release Date: August 3, 2010

 The episodes in the set conclude the Gaara rescue story arc, and a new story arc begins.
 This new arc sees Kakashi out of commission after overexerting himself in the battle with Deidara, so a new character named Yamato is introduced to lead the team until Kakashi recovers.
 Since Sasuke is also missing, a young man named Sai is added to the team, and Naruto doesn’t get along with him.
 The new Team Kakashi is following up on a lead that could help them find Sasuke.
 Unfortunately, this story arc is not concluded in this set.

 Overall, I thought that the episodes in this set were paced just about right.
 Once the first story arc ends, the remaining episodes are spent developing the characters of Yamato and Sai.
 However, I think a little more effort was put into developing Sai over Yamato.
 The character of Sai helps to add a new dimension of humor to the series, since he really has no comprehension of how to act around other people due to how he has been brought up prior to joining Team 7.

 This set also introduces Danzo, who is a hardline ninja.
 Over the course of the new story arc, you see hints of politics involving the Leaf Village.
 It will be interesting to see how these politics ultimately come into play as the story progresses.